-- Label-If you trained samples without specifying a label file, this column lists the class you manually assigned to all images.
-If you classified samples without specifying a results file, this column lists the class assigned to each sample by the classifier. - Actual Label-If you trained samples and specified a label file, or if you classified samples and specified a results file, this column lists the class assigned to each image in the label or results file. - Assigned Label-If you trained samples and specified a label file, or if you classified samples and specified a results file, this column lists the label assigned to each image by the classifier. - Classification Score-Degree of certainty that a sample is assigned to one class instead of other classes. - Identification Score-Degree of similarity between a sample and members of the class to which the sample is assigned. - Classification-The classification is Good if the sample label found during the classification process matches the label provided by the user.
+- Label-Class to which the sample belongs. - Classification Score-Degree of certainty that a sample is assigned to one class instead of other classes. - Identification Score-Degree of similarity between a sample and members of the class to which the sample is assigned. - Classification-Classification is Good if the sample label found during the classification process matches the label provided by the user.
 The classification is Bad if the sample label does not match.